-NV: No Value; ^a: Leachate analysis is required only for chemicals that are identified as chemicals of potential concern in excess soil
+NV: No Value; ^a: Leachate analysis is required only for chemicals that are identified as chemicals of potential concern in excess soil.

-- : Analysis for methyl mercury only applies when mercury (total) standard is exceeded - : The methyl naphthalene standards are applicable to both 1-methyl naphthalene and 2- methyl naphthalene, with the provision that if both are detected the sum of the two must not exceed the standard. - : F1 fraction does not include BTEX; however, the proponent has the choice as to whether or not to subtract BTEX from the analytical result.
+- : The boron standards are for hot water soluble extract for all surface soils.
+For subsurface soils the standards are for total boron (mixed strong acid digest), since plant protection for soils below the root zone is not a significant concern. - : Analysis for methyl mercury only applies when mercury (total) standard is exceeded. - : The methyl naphthalene standards are applicable to both 1-methyl naphthalene and 2- methyl naphthalene, with the provision that if both are detected the sum of the two must not exceed the standard. - : F1 fraction does not include benzene, toluene, ethylbenzene and xylene (BTEX); however, the proponent has the choice as to whether or not to subtract BTEX from the analytical result.